 If that is not an option, because your employer requires electronic wage deposits, you should sign up for a prepaid debit card from Wal-Mart, H&R Block, or perhaps NetSpend.
 This debit card must be a “prepaid” debit card.
 It cannot be tied to a traditional checking or savings account.
 While you may pay a monthly fee for this convenience, at least the collection agency likely will not be able to attach and garnish that prepaid debit card.

 These are only temporary ways to protect yourself and your money.
-Really, just first aid for a serious problem that will require help from a professional.
-If you have recently received the dreadful news that a creditor is trying to garnish your bank account, please do not hesitate to contact the lawyers at the Steffens Law Office at 308-872-8327.
+Really, just first aid for a serious problem that will require help from a bankruptcy.
+If you have recently received the dreadful news that a creditor is trying to garnish your bank account, please do not hesitate to contact the bankruptcy attorneys at the Steffens Law Office at 308-872-8327.
 We have over 30 years combined experience in the field of debtor/creditor law, and we can help protect you from bank garnishments.